Federated States of Micronesia: Demographics

 The indigenous population of the nation, which is predominantly Micronesian, consists of various ethnolinguistic groups.
 It has a nearly 100% Pacific Islander and Asian population: Chuukese 48.8%, Pohnpeian 24.2%, Kosraean 6.2%, Yapese 5.2%, Yap outer islands 4.5%, Asian 1.8%, Polynesian 1.5%, other 6.4%, unknown 1.4%.
 A sizable minority also have some Japanese ancestry, which is a result of intermarriages between Japanese settlers and Micronesians during the Japanese colonial period.

 There is also a growing expatriate population of Americans, Australians, Europeans, and residents from China and the Philippines since the 1990s.
 English has become the common language of the government, and for secondary and tertiary education.
 Outside of the main capital towns of the four FSM states, the local languages are primarily spoken.
-In the Catholic mission of Pohnpei, among the Mercedarian missionaries, considered an institution in the country, Spanish is also spoken.
+Spanish is offered at the university and the international secondary school.
 Growth remains high at more than 3% annually, offset somewhat by net emigration.